raihanCarder/restaurant-page/README.md

 3. Open `index.html` in your browser (or run with Live Server)

+4. Install Dependencies with `npm install` in terminal.

+5. Build Project with `npm run build` in terminal.
+Then open dist/index.html in browser or preview with VS Live Server.

 ## Tech Stack
 - Javascript
 - HTML
 - CSS
+- Webpack

 Created by Raihan Carder(https://github.com/raihanCarder)
 Feel free to reach out!